 Sunrise provides day services outside of the individual’s residence designed to help people be a true part of their communities.
 These are activities like finding work or joining clubs, and meaningful experiences directed at assisting an individual to experience being part of the community.
 These activities are designed to support an individual’s goals, which address both the needs an individual may have and their personal preferences.

-In 2012 the Sunrise Institute of Fine Arts was created in Miami, Florida to provide an outlet for artistic expression through professional development and artistic skills training to individuals with varying abilities and disabilities.
+In 2012, the Sunrise Institute of Fine Arts was created in Miami, Florida to provide an outlet for artistic expression through professional development and artistic skills training to individuals with varying abilities and disabilities.
 Sunrise Community’s philosophy of 50 years is rooted in the belief that all people have the ability to be creative.
 The program provides an outlet for visionary artists and an insight into the exceptional talents our participants possessed in the continuum of Fine Arts.
 By fostering a supportive environment for artists to express their creativity, attitudes about abilities, not disabilities emerged.
 The goals of the Sunrise Institute of Fine Arts are to help each person reach their highest level of artistic achievement and to encourage personal growth, self-reliance and self-esteem through the creative process.
 We provide a supportive and stimulating environment where our actors and artists can express themselves using a variety of media.
 The participant’s s receive constant feedback from the staff who consult collaboratively on their projects.
-In Tampa both day programs have opportunities for those we serve to express their creativity with an art program and the creation of all occasion greeting cards.
-All of our artists had no formal training at all.
-Some have lived their entire lives with their families, and some live in group homes or on their own.
-Others have spent large parts of their lives in institutions.
+In Tampa, our day programs have opportunities for those we serve to express their creativity.
+The art program includes a variety of activities including the creation of beautiful greeting cards.
+Please support this creative effort by placing your order of these unique cards.
+Kindly contact Margaret Feldman at firstname.lastname@example.org for details.

 Becoming a fully-integrated member of a community is often achieved by participating in some type of meaningful work.
 Supported Employment provides training and assistance in a variety of activities to support an individual in obtaining and retaining paid employment.
 Supported Employment provides the on-going level of assistance needed; it is tailored to each person to ensure they remain successful in their work environment over time.
 Assistance with assessment, interviewing and obtaining a job • Teaching appropriate social skills • Acquiring work clothing • Money management • Engaging and supporting potential employers • Self-Advocacy • Job Coaching